What Is Intellectual Property, and What is the Importance of intellectual property?

 Copyrights:

-Copyright is a type of weapon given to the creator to protect his creation by giving the authors and creators of original content the right to use, copy or reproduce their content, like music artists.
+In addition Copyright is a type of weapon given to the creator to protect his creation by giving the authors and creators of original content the right to use, copy or reproduce there content, like music artists.
 Books are owned by the authors.
 Copyright also states that the original creator will allow anyone by agreement to use the work if they wish.
 Read Int.
 Copyright System

 Trademarks: